aphalo/ggpmisc/README.md

 panels with high/low densities of observations (the stats are designed to work nicely together with package 'ggrepel').

-A set of functions facilitates the manipulation of layers in ggplot objects, allowing deletion of any existing layer, insertion of new layers at any position, and reordering of the existing layers.
+A set of functions facilitates the manipulation of layers in ggplot objects and statistics and geometries that echo their data input are now in package 'gginnards'.

-Statistics and geometries that echo their data input to the R console and/or plot aim at easing debugging during development of new geoms and statistics (or learning how ggplot layers work).

 Please, see the web site [r4photobiology](http://www.r4photobiology.info) for details and update notices, and [the docs